o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/asset-system-programming.md

 ## Asset System Workflow {#asset-pipeline-asset-system-programming-asset-system-workflow}

-Lumberyard loads assets in the following two ways:
+O3DE loads assets in the following two ways:
 + **Implicit** - When classes and structs contain `Asset<T>` members\.
 When a structure deserializes, the serialization system checks whether the structure contains a member of type `Asset<T>`\.
 If so, the serialization system calls `GetAsset()` to retrieve the asset from `AssetManager`\.
 + **Explicit** - When `AssetManager`::`GetAsset()` or `Asset<T>::QueueLoad` is called explicitly\.